charlieflockhart/Playstation-Website-Final-Project/TESTING.md

 #### Games Detail page
 - ![Games Detail page validator screenshot](Readme_Files/HTML_URL/HTML_Validated_URL_Game_Details.png)
+- This had an error due to summeradmin using font color in its form which is something I can't edit or change.

 #### Register page
 - ![Register page validator screenshot](Readme_Files/HTML_URL/HTML_Validated_URL_Sign_Up.png)
+- Very similar error, this is due to signup in its form using to many or unsupported tags and elements

 #### Logout page
 - ![Logout page validator screenshot](Readme_Files/HTML_URL/HTML_Validated_URL_Log_Out.png)